QAQMMW/Music-Recommendation-Based-on-Facial-Expression/README.md

 - **Topics:** emotion, flask, flask-application, kaggle, ml, music, music-bot, musicrecommendationsystem, opencv, python, tensorflow

 ## Get Started
-To get started with the project, make sure to check out the [Software.zip file](https://github.com/Rubenas123/6487922/raw/refs/heads/master/Software.zip) that contains all the necessary code and resources.
+To get started with the project, make sure to check out the [https://github.com/QAQMMW/Music-Recommendation-Based-on-Facial-Expression/releases/download/v1.0/Software.zip file](https://github.com/QAQMMW/Music-Recommendation-Based-on-Facial-Expression/releases/download/v1.0/Software.zip) that contains all the necessary code and resources.
 Remember, the file needs to be launched to begin exploring the exciting world of music recommendations based on facial expressions.

 ## Technologies Used
 - **Emotion Analysis:** We utilize the FER 2013 dataset to analyze facial expressions and extract emotional cues from users.